 Frequently Asked Questions:

 First, make sure you are getting your facts from a trusted source.
 The CDC and your local health authorities are the best places to go for the most accurate, up-to-date information.
+State governments may have travel restrictions in place, so please be aware of these and how it may affect your travel plans.
+For up-to-date information and travel guidance, the CDC has state and local health department information here.
 Here are some resources we think you’ll find valuable:

 State or city hotline number